KatsuteDev/Background/README.md

 #### 🖼️ Usage

  1. Open the command palette and use `Background: Configuration` to open the configuration or press the **Background** tab in the status bar.
- 2. Add background images using `Background: Select background image files` or by opening the configuration menu.
+ 2. Select where you want to add a background (Window, Editor, Sidebar, Panel).
+ 3. Add backgrounds and change how it should be displayed.
- 3. Use `Background: Install` to install the background.
+ 4. Use `Background: Install` or press the install button in the menu to install the background.

 To modify or remove a path run `Background: Select background image files` and select the path you want to change.